Double Moonsault:

 Video credit: Dragongate Pro-Wrestling, ThunderFilez

-Ultimately, after signing with WWE, he hit arguably the highest-profile Double Moonsault in wrestling history at NXT's Takeover: War Games.
+Ultimately, after signing with WWE, he hit arguably the highest-profile Double Moonsault in wrestling history at NXT's Takeover: War Games II.
 Slightly older at this point, and after putting on significantly more muscle, he hit a clean Doubler off the cage, rather than the top rope.
-Apologies for the gigantic, intrusive, tacky ad for a defunct service that covers this clip in a way that only WWE could deliver:
+Apologies for the gigantic, intrusive, tacky ad for a defunct service that covers this clip in a way that only WWE would know how to:

-Ricochet recently appeared on the Chris Van Vliet podcast, where he was asked about the Double Moonsault from War Games.
-Van Vliet asks, "Will you ever do the Double Moonsault again?"
+Ricochet recently appeared on the Chris Van Vliet podcast.
+The host asks, "Will you ever do the Double Moonsault again?"

 "I mean, probably not.
 I'm not 26 anymore, I'm 36. [...]
 I'd have to practice it.
 When you've had 20 minutes in a match, you're standing on the rope, and you're gasping for air, it's a lot different."